Canonical Transformation Path to Gauge Theories of Gravity: Conclusions

 \section{Conclusions}

 By means of the framework of canonical transformations, we have demonstrated that any (globally) Lorentz-invariant Lagrangian/Hamiltonian system can be converted into an amended Lagrangian/Hamiltonian which is form-invariant under a general local transformation of the reference frame, following the well-established lines of reasoning of gauge theories.
 No assumptions or postulates were incorporated into the theory.
+Remarkably, the Riemann-Cartan tensor is not worked in by hand, but \emph{naturally} crops up from the gauge formalism as the specific combination of the gauge fields, i.e., the connection coefficients, and their partial derivatives.
 In particular, our approach includes a nonvanishing torsion of spacetime and is not restricted to the usual assumption of metric compatibility.

 Thus, the description of the spacetime dynamics emerges from basic principles only, namely the action principle and the requirement of the form-invariance of the action integral under general spacetime transformations---which ensures the general principle of relativity to be satisfied.
 The ensuing coupling of spacetime dynamics with matter fields involve the affine connection coefficients, which thus act as gauge quantities.
 The derivation was worked out in the Hamiltonian framework making use of the canonical transformation formalism---which by construction ensures the action principle to be maintained in its form.
 The integrand~(\ref{eq:action-integral4}) of the final action integral was shown to represent a world scalar density and thereby meets the requirement to be form-invariant under general spacetime transformations.